Defjoint777/61354751-6887-4761-9ef0-ca25d237cf1c/README.md

 ## 3) Questions
 1. What are valid and invalid identifier names in C, and in which stage of the compilation, are these names checked?
+   Viariable names in C starts with small letter, havent special symbols, snake case is allowed.
+The names get checked in Parse Stage of compilation.
-2. What happens if you use a variable before assigning it a value?
+3. What happens if you use a variable before assigning it a value?
+   The value of the variable is 0.
-3. Why does dividing two integers give an integer result?
+5. Why does dividing two integers give an integer result? because we are saving the value in int variable.

 ## 4) Advice
 Use `man printf` to explore format specifiers.
 Try writing small programs that experiment with assigning values and printing results.
 Don’t just read — test!
 Seeing how types behave in practice is much more instructive than memorizing rules.